pytorch/pytorch/aten/src/README.md

   to call `THError` before performing any allocations, since in some cases we sketchily throw a C++ exception and try to recover (in particular, the test suite does this.)

+## The C interface

+Historically, the Torch libraries were implemented in C.  Since then, we have slowly started rewriting bits of pieces of Torch in C++ (usually because there is some C++ feature which would be really helpful for writing something.)
+However, Torch has *always been*, and *will always be* a library that provides a C ABI interface, even if, at some point in the future, its internal implementation is entirely done in a C++ library that heavily uses C++ idioms.
+(At the moment, all of the source files are C++, but they are mostly C code that happens to be compiled as C++).

+In order to achieve this, the `TH_API` macro (called `THC_API` in `THC`) plays a crucial role: it declares a function as having C-linkage, which means that the C++ compiler doesn't mangle its name and a C client can link against it.

+As a developer, here is what you need to know:

+1. If you add a function to the public API of Torch, you *must* mark it with `TH_API` or `THC_API` (depending if you are in CPU or CUDA land).
+   This will ensure it is built with C-linkage (and on Windows, it will also ensure that the symbol is exported from the DLL; otherwise it won't be visible.)

+2. C++ features should ONLY be used in `.cpp` and `.hpp` files, and not in `.h` files.
+If you need to use a C++ type in a header file, you should define this in a separate, C++ only header `.hpp`, and declare it opaquely in the `.h`.
+Search for `mutex` for an example of this principle being applied.
+   (This convention is OPPOSITE from the prevailing convention in PyTorch and ATen, where C++ headers are defined in `.h` files.)

+Arguably, the "C-compatible" headers should live in a separate directory, distinct from the C++ code.
+We think this might be a good thing to do eventually, and would make the code structure more clear, but we have not done it at the moment.